0

 How To Become A Counsellor

-If you’re a natural listener and have got a passion for helping others, then exploring a career as a counsellor may be the route for you.
+If you’re a natural listener and have a passion for helping others, then exploring a career as a counsellor may be the route for you.

-As a counsellor, your job will be to actively listen to clients and help them to identify problems in their lives.
-By offering them a shoulder, your ear, and your time, the empathy and respect you display will enable them to recognise potential issues and develop strategies for coping and overcoming these challenges.
+As a counsellor, your job will be to actively listen to clients and help them identify problems in their lives.
+By offering them a shoulder, your ear, and your time, the empathy and respect you display will enable them to recognise potential issues and develop strategies for coping with and overcoming these challenges.

 In other words, you will provide them with the coping mechanisms and skills to make a positive change in their lives.